andreja15/-leukemia-gene-expression-classification/README.md

 **Methods**

-Ridge Regression, an L2-penalized logistic regression that retains all predictors Lasso Regression, an L1-penalized logistic regression that performs variable selection Elastic Net Regression, combining L1 and L2 penalties (alpha = 0.9) Sure Independence Screening + Lasso (SIS + Lasso), a two-stage screening and selection approach Random Forest, a tree-based ensemble method that captures non-linear relationships
+Ridge Regression, an L2-penalized logistic regression that retains all predictors.

+Lasso Regression, an L1-penalized logistic regression that performs variable selection.

+Elastic Net Regression, combining L1 and L2 penalties (alpha = 0.9).

+Sure Independence Screening + Lasso (SIS + Lasso), a two-stage screening and selection approach.

+Random Forest, a tree-based ensemble method that captures non-linear relationships.

 **Data**

 Source: Golub et al. (1999) leukemia dataset, publicly available on Kaggle.

 Training set: 38 patients (27 ALL, 11 AML)

 Independent test set: 34 patients (20 ALL, 14 AML)

 Features: 7,129 gene expression measurements per patient, reduced to 5,064 after filtering

 Outcome: leukemia type (ALL = 0, AML = 1)

 **Preprocessing**

-Transpose expression matrices so patients are rows and genes are columns Remove 58 Affymetrix control probes (AFFX prefix) Filter out low-variability genes using training set SD (SD of 100 or less removed), reducing genes from 7,071 to 5,064 Standardize all features to mean 0 and SD 1 using training set parameters, applied to both train and test sets
+Transpose expression matrices so patients are rows and genes are columns.

+Remove 58 Affymetrix control probes (AFFX prefix).

+Filter out low-variability genes using the training set SD (genes with SD < 100 removed), reducing the number of genes from 7,071 to 5,064.

+Standardize all features to have mean 0 and SD 1 using the training set parameters, applied to both the train and test sets.

 **Results**